FAQ - Frequently Asked Questions

 » Can I disable the DHCP server in my Amahi HDA?

-The DHCP server in the HDA can be stopped by doing this (as root):
+The DHCP server in the HDA can be stopped by doing this:

 Here are the tradeoffs if you would like to only use some of the functionality.